-panse of open green land, including 'the donkey fields' to 37) which can be seen from Haworth Brow.
-It includes a line tified in the Haworth Conservation Area Appraisal) rom the nature area in the south-west of the site.
+banse of open green land, including 'the donkey fields' to rom Haworth Brow.
+It includes a line of 'important trees' Conservation Area Appraisal) separating the sports area outh-west of the site.

-by the school for a variety of recreational purposes, ature studies.
-The areas are also publically accessible and e area consists of a wooded area used for a nature trail by g on the Rawdon Road Allotments.
-There are two s, again used by the school for all sports and outdoor ademic year and for after-school clubs.
-The area has a e all weather area which are part of Bradford Council land re is no local football team, however the field is used for for playing of ball games and running.
-The all-weather area iding car boot sales and car parking at local events such s and 6os weekends and Christmas events.
-Two well used the site's east and north-east boundaries.
+y the school for a variety of recreational purposes, ature studies.
+The areas are also publically accessible and a area consists of a wooded area used for a nature trail by g on the Rawdon Road Allotments.
+There are two , again used by the school for all sports and outdoor ademic year and for after-school clubs.
+The area has a e all weather area which are part of Bradford Council land e is no local football team, however the field is used for for playing of ball games and running.
+The all-weather area ding car boot sales and car parking at local events such s and 60s weekends and Christmas events.
+Two well used he site's east and north-east boundaries.